A conceptual framework for discrete inverse problems in geophysics: A conceptual framework for mathematical modelling and inverse problems in geophysics

 Diffusive processes are modelled with partial differential equations which are based on physical conservation principles (e.g., mass, energy, linear momentum) and on phenomenological laws (Fick's, Fourier's, Darcy's, etc.) and which are complemented with boundary and initial conditions (BICs).
 Discrete models are designed by discretizing these equations and the BICs with a large number of techniques (e.g., finite differences, finite elements, spectral methods); the final result is a set of algebraic, possibly non-linear, equations.

 In the simplest case of a 1D, purely diffusive (i.e., convective terms are neglected), stationary process, a conservative finite-difference approximation can be synthetically written as

-where: $i\in\{0,\ldots,N\}$ is the index used to identify a node, which is the centre of one of the $N+1$ non-overlapping cells that cover the whole domain (see the geometry in Fig.~\ref{fig:Figure02}); $a_{i-1/2}$ represent the phenomenological coefficients (e.g., internode or interblock conductivities); $u_i$ is the potential at node $i$ (e.g., water head, solute concentration, or temperature); $\Delta x_{i-1/2}$ is the spacing between adjacent nodes; and $\varphi_i$ is the sum of the source terms (expressed as a flow rate of the considered quantity per unit surface) in the cell $i$.
+where: $i\in\{0,\ldots,N\}$ is the index used to identify a node, which is the centre of one of the $N+1$ non-overlapping cells that cover the whole domain (see the geometry in Fig.~\ref{fig:Figure02}); $a_{i-1/2}$ represent the phenomenological coefficients (e.g., the product of internode or interblock conductivity times the surface separating two adjacent blocks); $u_i$ is the potential at node $i$ (e.g., water head, solute concentration, or temperature); $\Delta x_{i-1/2}$ is the spacing between adjacent nodes; and $\varphi_i$ is the sum of the source terms (expressed as a flow rate of the considered quantity per unit surface) in the cell $i$.

 Notice that each of the terms in the left hand side of \eref{eq:FiniteDifference} represents the specific flux per unit surface of the considered quantity (e.g., mass, energy) entering the cell $i$ through the surface separating two adjacent cells.